samsquire/ideas3/README.md

 # 25. Surface programming

 There's no digital equivalent of the proposition of putting some thing on top of another in computing.
+When we talk of tech stacks, there's no act of building on-top of a stack besides using the library.
+There needs to be a way to reify the act of building some thing 'on-top' of another thing.

 # 26 Interleaved client/server language